Neovici/cosmoz-omnitable/docs/documentation.md

 </cosmoz-omnitable-column>
 ```

-The `sort-on` and `group-on` attributes are paths, like `value-path`.
+The `sort-on` and `group-on` attributes accepts the values of the unique `name` attributes of each column.

 When these attributes are present on a column, `cosmoz-omnitable` adds this column
 to the dropdown lists used to change sorting and grouping of the data items.

-These paths represents item's value that will be used for sorting/grouping the data.
+These values represents item's value that will be used for sorting/grouping the data.
 They
 might be different from `value-path`.

 In order to compare column values when sorting and grouping, `cosmoz-omnitable` uses the